Why Fenty Beauty is an Important Lesson in Authentic Branding

 SM: Before we wrap up so I can text you to see if we should actually write a movie about her life, I want to ask: as someone who loves makeup as much as you do, what are your hopes for Fenty Beauty?

-ATD: My biggest hope is that it doesn’t sell out before I can buy it.
-My second biggest hope is that it’s as good as its campaign.
+ATD: My biggest hope is that it doesn’t constantly sell out before I can buy everything.